michaelmob/qemu-usb-device-manager/README.md

 ## Getting Started
 1. Clone this repository somewhere on your host machine and virtual machine.
 Or preferably into a shared directory.
+2. Modify your QEMU command or libvirt config to use a telnet server as its monitor. \*\*
-2. Modify config.json to your likings.
+3. Modify config.json to your likings.
-3. Run `run.py` with desired arguments.
+4. Run `run.py` with desired arguments.

+\*\* `-monitor telnet:0.0.0.0:7101,server,nowait,nodelay`

 ##### Arguments
 * `--name [name]` use config for this virtual machine